akiryk/gronster2.0/README.md

 ###Update app on gronster.adamkiryk.com
 1. Redefine ROUTEPATH on line 29 in bootstrap.php from 'localhost' to 'gronster.adamkiryk.com'
-2. Update database info in app/Config/database.php
+2. Update database info in app/Config/database.php.
+Host should be mysql.gronster.adamkiryk.com and update password/username.